Ukraine: Number of refugees reaches 2 million, UN says | DW | 08.03.2022

 "That will be a more complex situation to manage for European countries going forward," adding that "even more solidarity" will be needed in Europe and beyond.

-On Tuesday, the first safe corridors allowing the evacuation of civilians from Sumy and Mariupol were opened, Ukrainian officials confirmed.
+On Tuesday, the first safe corridor allowing the evacuation of civilians out of Sumy was opened, Ukrainian officials confirmed.
+The Russian Defense Ministry had announced routes out of a total of five cities.

 Approximately 1.2 million refugees from Ukraine have fled to Poland, including 141,500 on Monday alone, the Polish Border Guard said on Tuesday.

 Other neighbouring countries have also welcomed a large number of refugees following the war.
-Hungary has taken in 191,348 and Slovakia 140,745, while Russia took in 99,300 and other European countries have accepted 210,239, according to the latest UN data (March 8).
+Hungary has taken in 191,348 and Slovakia 140,745, while Russia took in 99,300 and other European countries have accepted 210,239, according to the latest UN data on Tuesday.

 Japan has announced it plans to take in refugees from Ukraine and has so far let eight people into the country, the government in Tokyo said on Tuesday.